CodyECSL/NerfGameDataApi/README.md

 # KingOfTheHill
 Node and Express JS server for a King of the Hill game type.
 This is designed for the DFW Nerf group.

+# Other Games Types
+As of now, this is currently set to track data for a King of the Hill game type but other game types are desired.
+Examples of these are:

+Seals:
+- Name of every Seal player
+- Lives of each Seal
+- Remaining time

+Bomb Run:
+- Time remaining to place bomb before round is over.
+- Alert when bomb is placed
+- Time remaining before bomb is set off

 # How to start
 1. Ensure Node is installed on your machine.